Press "Enter" to skip to content

 Refreshable Braille and National Library Service (NLS)

-In August a pilot program was announced with Perkins Library and National Library Services (NLS) to test the new Orbit Reader 20 with a group of 100 patrons.
+Six years ago, a pilot program was announced with Perkins Library and National Library Services (NLS) to test the new Orbit Reader 20 with a group of 100 patrons.
 With a refreshable braille display, files can be downloaded to a computer, phone or a device like the Orbit Reader 20 that supports refreshable braille.
 Just like a digital book, a reader then reads the book for an electronic, paperless version.
+The Orbit was replaced with both the Humanware and Zoomax 20-cell braille displays and NLS patrons may now request, at no charge, one of these braille e readers to download books and read them on the refreshable braille display.

 This is even more significant for a braille reader, because paper braille often requires more volumes of a larger size for a comparable print book.
 For example, one of the Harry Potter books might be11 volumes of braille in a book measuring 11″ by 10.5.”
 Try carrying that around in your backpack!